Gradient-based optimization of scatterer arrangements based on the T-matrix method: Optimization results

 To explore a more challenging design, we also focus on achieving dual-band performance.
 It is realized by applying an adaptive weighting scheme to balance the optical response at two wavelengths.
 The objective is defined as follows:

 where $\varepsilon$ is a small regularization parameter.
 The regularization ensures that the term with the smaller value is given greater emphasis.
-It can be observed in Fig.~\ref{Metasurface}~(f), that for the incident plane wave with $x$-polarization sharp peaks are produced, while a plane wave with $y$-polarization is responsible for the wide resonance curve in reflectance.
+It can be observed in Fig.~\ref{Metasurface}~(f) that for the incident plane wave with $x$-polarization sharp peaks are produced, while a plane wave with $y$-polarization is responsible for the wide resonance curve in reflectance.

-For all of the optimizations, we observe that the number of spheres is effectively reduced, as the significant response is only obtained from two to three spheres that have increased in size considerably.
+For all optimizations, we observe that the number of spheres is effectively reduced, as the significant response is obtained only from two to three spheres that have increased considerably in size.
 This is to be expected given the limited space available during optimization.
 Optimizations that omit the shrunken spheres from the initial configuration reproduce the same final arrangement.

 To investigate the underlying behavior of the T-matrix, the phasor diagrams of the contributions of different multipoles to the components of the complex reflection coefficient are shown in Fig.~\ref{lat_single} for the single wavelength optimized geometries, and in Fig.~\ref{lat_multi} for the dual-wavelength optimized geometry.
 We work with T-matrices that already include lattice interactions.
-As the coefficients contributing to the backward-propagating field are needed, we switch to plane wave basis quantities for clarity.
+As the coefficients that contribute to the backward-propagating field are needed, we switch to plane-wave basis quantities for clarity.

 In Appendix~\ref{appendix:translation}, exact formulas are provided to compute the expansion coefficient in a plane wave basis knowing the expansion coefficients in the spherical wave basis, which involve a summation procedure over all orders $l$ and $m$.
 Rather than performing the entire summation at once, we separate the sum over particular multipole orders and polarizations, and derive the corresponding partial S-matrices, each accounting only for electric dipole, magnetic dipole, and so on.
 Next, the complex-valued reflection coefficients are calculated by multiplying the $S_{\downarrow \uparrow}$ block with the vector representing the expansion coefficients of the plane wave, which contains one and zero according to the polarization.
 The final reflectance is: